tegorman13/htw/Analysis/analysis.qmd

 Once you have computed these metrics for each participant, you can assess the relationship between discrimination and general performance (mean deviation) using correlation or regression analyses.
 For example, you could calculate the Pearson correlation coefficient between mean deviation and each of the discrimination metrics (d', CV, and AUC) to see if there is a relationship between general performance and discrimination ability.

-To explore group differences in discrimination, you can conduct separate ANOVAs with the discrimination metrics (d', CV, and AUC) as dependent variables and the experimental factors (condition, catOrder, and feedbackType) as between-subject factors.
+To explore group differences in discrimination, you can conduct separate ANOVAs with the discrimination metrics (d', CV, and AUC) as dependent variables and the experimental factors (condition, bandOrder, and fb) as between-subject factors.
 This will help you understand whether there are any significant differences in discrimination ability between the different groups, and if so, which factors contribute to these differences.

 ```{r}